ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

 ### Make early exits {#ast-explorer-make-early-exits}

-Early exits are key to traversing `node`'s.
-Without them, TypeScript will likely throw an error when you access a nested property of `node` (because you made too many assumptions).
+Early exits are key to traversing `path`'s.
+Without them, TypeScript will likely throw an error when you access a nested property of `path` (because you made too many assumptions).

 Recall the console's logs from earlier: